a-s-ahmed/igor_pro_vscode/README.md

 # IgorPro8-VSCode

 ## For best results on every theme pack:
-Follow these steps if you're not using Dark (Visual Studio), Dark+ (defualt dark) and you want the syntax highlighting to still match IgorPro's exactly.
-Light (Visual Studio), Light+ (defualt light) still work well but user-defined functions and igor functions appear very similarly.
+Follow these steps if you're not using Dark (Visual Studio), Dark+ (default dark) and you want the syntax highlighting to still match IgorPro's exactly.
+Light (Visual Studio), Light+ (defualt light) still work well without these steps but user-defined functions and igor functions will appear very similar.

 1. Hit Ctrl+Shift+P
 2. Search for "user settings" and click "Preferences: Open User Settings"